LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/snippets/mapstruct/mapstruct_references.md

 #### Execution of Mapping

 The `ReferenceResolver` method `resolveReferences()` resolves the references.
-It has to be invoked after mapping the whole object structure from DOT to model.
+It has to be invoked after the mapping of the whole object structure from DTO to model.

 ~~~java
 ReferenceResolver referenceResolver = ...